rhibee94/milestone-project-2/README.md

 - a ragdoll cat becomes a Siamese cat
 - and so on until the cats become dogs and you carry on untill all 20 have been merged.
 ## user stories
-as a user i would like to have a game that i can play that works on all devices, where i can match and merge the cats and dogs.
+as a user i'll visit the intro pageand see a start game button. as a user i will click the start game button and it will show a form requesting me to enter my name. as a user i would like to have a game that i can play that works on all devices, where i can match and merge the cats and dogs.
 - it will need to be interactive and easy for all age groups.

 ## features